How do I apply?

 You apply for a seat by submitting an application online.
-If you are a new CMS family and have enrolled your student(s) before January 24, 2017, you will be mailed a letter with your student’s ID number and PIN.
+If you are a new CMS family and have enrolled your student(s) before December 10, 2018, you will be mailed a letter with your student’s ID number and PIN.
 If your child is a current CMS student, you will receive a letter with your student’s ID number and PIN from your current school.
-Visit CMSchoice.org for more information.

-All available CMS School Choice seats (22,444 available in 2017-2018) will be allocated across three socioeconomic status (SES) categories, high, medium and low, to achieve the greatest socioeconomic diversity possible.
+All available School Choice seats will be allocated across three socioeconomic status (SES) categories, high, medium and low, to achieve the greatest socioeconomic diversity possible.
 Each student will have priority for one of these categories based on home address and data families will be asked to provide during the lottery application.

-What documentation do I need in order to submit my application for the CMS School Choice lottery?
+What documentation do I need in order to submit my application for the School Choice lottery?

-You must first enroll your student in CMS by January 24, 2017.
+You must first enroll your student in CMS by December 10, 2018.
 Once enrolled, parents/legal guardians/ custodians will need the student’s ID Number and PIN to submit a lottery application.
 This ID number is located on the student’s report card or progress report or may be obtained at the student’s school.
-For information on enrolling your child in CMS, visit CMSchoice.org.

 Does it cost anything to apply to the School Choice lottery?